astroumd/lmtoy/docs/webrun.md

    was prepared for the DA's for the PI.
 It cannot be modified though, only cloned.

-   CL equivalent (notice we only redefine the WORK_LMT):
+   CLI equivalent (notice we only redefine the WORK_LMT):

            PIS=1
      	   export WORK_LMT=/nese/toltec/dataprod_lmtslr/work_lmt/$PID/Session-$PIS